 But the vast world of potential improvements aside, the D1 is where the value is, as the unit’s solid amplification and compact footprint make it a great starting point for budding audiophiles.

 - Built-in headphone amplifier

 The ODAC and Objective2 are two powerful pieces of audio gear designed fully open-source by audio genius NwAvGuy, who took a scientific approach to making a small, portable, transparent and low cost headphone amplifier and DAC.

-Slightly higher price considered, the combo unit does bring a great value, and is most definitely lives up to being small and portable.
+Slightly higher price considered, the combo unit still brings a great value.
+They are small, portable, and powerful.
 It was built from the top-down to be simple and effective, which means it is light on additional features and aims to instead provide the best sound possible.

 For example, the default configuration of the O2+ODAC ships with a front 3.5 mm line in, a mini-USB port in the back, and a 3.5 mm headphone-out jack, but if you want a 1/4-inch or RCA line out, those have to be custom-ordered from JDS Labs.

 The ODAC has a solid 24-bit resolution and a sample rate of 96 kHz, giving it the same 24/96 rating as the D1.
 This high sample rate reveals improved sound staging and a more balanced sound spectrum in a high-quality audio file.
 The sound is transparent and brings tighter bass with less frequency bleeding between midrange and low-end sound.
 High end sounds are also enhanced, and dynamic range is solid despite a no frills frequency range of 20Hz – 20kHz.